The Mongol Derby

 1. Thoughts from a couple of previous riders

 “It’s a diffcult one to sum up in anything other than a short novel.
-It’s been been quite staggering, that it’s quite hard to talk about.
+It’s been been quite staggering, so much so that it’s quite hard to talk about.
 It’s been one of the most powerful and inspiring and equally the most draining experience of my life.
 The scenery is so breathtaking, one minute you’re galloping past the herder camels, past a yak and then a golden eagle flies up in front of you.”

 - David Redvers, 2016